Iterative proportional scaling revisited: a modern optimization perspective: A Coordinate Descent Characterization

-It is clear that Algorithm \ref{alg:CD alg} provides more flexibility in initialization.
-For instance, $\boldsymbol{\mu}^{(0)}=\boldsymbol{q}$ is not necessary, starting with an arbitrary $\boldsymbol{\beta}^{(0)}\in\mathbb{R}^{p}$ suffices.
+Algorithm \ref{alg:CD alg} provides more flexibility in initialization.
+For instance, $\boldsymbol{\mu}^{(0)}=\boldsymbol{q}$ is unnecessary; rather, starting with an arbitrary $\boldsymbol{\beta}^{(0)}\in\mathbb{R}^{p}$ suffices.
 In our experience, a properly chosen initial point can reduce the computational time substantially in large-scale data problems.
-The algorithm not only offers an easy fix of IPS to deliver $\hat{\boldsymbol{\beta}}$, but also suggests efficient ways to update multiple components of $\boldsymbol{\mu}$ at one time.
-Specifically, there is no need to adjust all cell values at each epoch, even in sophisticated model settings; when $\beta_{j}$ is changed, only the $\mu_{i}$'s with $x_{ij}\neq0$ need to be updated.
+The algorithm not only offers an easy fix of IPS to yield $\hat{\boldsymbol{\beta}}$, but also suggests efficient ways to update multiple components of $\boldsymbol{\mu}$ at one time.
+Concretely, when $\beta_{j}$ ($1\le j\le p$) is changed, all the $\mu_{i}$ with $x_{ij}\neq0$ can be updated.
+It is thus extremely helpful in implementation to consolidate the features and use a design matrix with full column rank (which can be easily obtained by QR or LU decomposition).
+For example, on the aforementioned homogeneous association model $(XY,XZ,YZ)$ with $X, Y, Z$ taking two levels, each epoch of the ordinary IPS updates all cell values according to the minimal sufficient statistics in $4\times 3=12$ steps (cf. Section \ref{subsec:background}), while IPS-CD updates $\beta$ and the associated cells in 7 steps; see Figure \ref{fig:ipscdscheme} for an illustration.